Canon 80D vs Sony A7S

-The Canon EOS 80D and the Sony Alpha A7S are two digital cameras that were revealed to the public, respectively, in February 2016 and April 2014.
+The Canon EOS 80D and the Sony Alpha A7S are two digital cameras that were officially introduced, respectively, in February 2016 and April 2014.
 The 80D is a DSLR, while the A7S is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (80D) and a full frame sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 12 MP.
+The cameras are based on an APS-C (80D) and a full frame (A7S) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 12 MP.

-An illustration of the physical size and weight of the Canon 80D and the Sony A7S is provided in the side-by-side display below.
+The physical size and weight of the Canon 80D and the Sony A7S are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 80D – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S is notably smaller (18 percent) than the Canon 80D.
 Moreover, the A7S is markedly lighter (33 percent) than the 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.